janko/janko.io/_posts/2020-12-21-adding-multifactor-authentication-in-rails-with-rodauth.md

 end
 ```

-Finally, we'll implement `sms_send` using our new `TwilioClient` class,
+Finally, we'll implement `sms_send` using our new `TwilioClient` class.
+We'll
-converting SMS sending errors into validation errors:
+convert SMS sending errors into validation errors, and make sure we roll back
+the wrapping database transaction:

 ```rb
 # app/misc/rodauth_main.rb